wazuh/wazuh-documentation/source/user-manual/capabilities/agentless-monitoring/use-cases.rst

 You can visualize the alert with any of these options:

-- Navigate to the **Discover** section and open the visualization created in the :doc:`Monitoring </user-manual/capabilities/agentless-monitoring/visualization>` section.
+- Navigate to the **Discover** section and open the visualization created in the :doc:`Visualization </user-manual/capabilities/agentless-monitoring/visualization>` section.

 - Navigate to **Modules > Security events** on the Wazuh dashboard.
 Search for ``agentless.host:*`` to view the alert generated.